astronomer/docs/astro/universal-metrics-export.md

 You can use this information to right-size Celery workers, optimize your usage of the Kubernetes executor, and stay informed about task execution status.

-## Metric types
+## Metric categories

-There are two types of metrics that you can export using the Universal Metrics Exporter:
+There are two categories of metrics that you can export using the Universal Metrics Exporter:

 - Airflow application level metrics
 - Infrastructure level metrics